mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 fun HasComponents.newCommentForm(block: NewCommentForm.()->Unit = {}) = init(NewCommentForm(), block)
 ```

 The component handles the comment creation now.
-It needs to be set the article for which the comment is to be created.
+In order for the component to work properly, the article for which the comment is to be created must be set.
-Also, when the comment is created, it needs to notify the `ArticleView` about this fact.
-This is done via the means of the
+Also, when the component creates the comment, it needs to notify the `ArticleView` about this fact.
+This is done by the means of the
-`commentCreatedListener` which the `NewCommentForm` will call.
+`commentCreatedListener` listener which the component calls upon comment creation.
 Now, let's refactor the `ArticleView.kt` to make use of this
 component and register itself to it as a listener:

 ```kotlin